 Uni-Capitol Washington Internship Programme (UCWIP)

 The process for applying for the Uni-Capitol Washington Internship Programme differs signficantly.
 UCWIP is for students eligible to enrol for credit in Politics/International Studies or in the following subjects: POLS30003, POLS90009, PPMN90039 and students must be Australian citizens:

-- For eligibility information please download the 2016 program guide (1.34Mb pdf)
+- For eligibility information please download the 2018 program guide (2.60Mb pdf)

-- UCWIP Information Sheet for Arts Students 2016 (60kb Word doc)
+- UCWIP Information Sheet for Arts Students 2018 (44kb Word doc)

 - Visit the UCWIP Facebook web page

-Please note: Applications close 19th May 2016 by 3 pm.
-If you are interested in participating in 2016, check the Melbourne Global Mobility Outbound students Work and internship opportunities web page for more information.
+Please note: Applications for 2018 are now closed.
+If you are interested in participating in 2019, check the Melbourne Global Mobility Outbound students Work and internship opportunities web page for more information.